kensho-technologies/graphql-compiler/docs/source/core_specification/schema_types.rst

 .. note::

-    A GraphQL schema can be serialized as with the :code:`print_schema` function from the :code:`graphql.utils.schema_printer` module.
+    A GraphQL schema can be serialized with the :code:`print_schema` function from the :code:`graphql.utils.schema_printer` module.